adamgreenough/ava/docs/updates.md

 1. Run `composer install` to update dependencies
 2. Run `php bin/ava rebuild` to rebuild the content index
 3. Check the changelog for breaking changes

+### After updating, custom files are missing

+1. If you modified core files (not recommended), your changes may have been overwritten.
+Restore from backup.
+2. Custom themes, plugins and custom files in the public folder should be unaffected, but always double-check.
+Set-ups can be inconsistent across different sites and servers and the updater may not cover every edge case.
+3. Restore from backup if necessary.

 ---